 What are Green Bond Securities?

 In simple words, green bonds are financial securities that help investors pool funds by investing in projects related to climate and sustainable environment.
 These bonds have come into the limelight in the current year due to the global collective growing concerns related to the environment and sustainable development.
 The subject was mentioned by the US Presidential candidate Joe Biden in his election campaign and has become an integral part of government agendas worldwide.
-The green bond securities are studded with several lucrative benefits, including reduced volatility, good returns, and support from a prominent institution.
+Green bond securities have several lucrative benefits, including reduced volatility, good returns, and support from a prominent institution.
+You can also check similar platforms like Saxo in the forex brokers UK list and explore their offering assets.

 Green bonds can be issued by banking institutions, business entities, and government authorities.
 Recently, Germany launched its first green bond that witnessed a whopping demand of $33bn from investors.
 The European corporate industry has been quite an active participant in the green bonds sector ever since the concept was introduced in 2007 by the European Investment Bank in the region.
 Volkswagen, the automobile giant, launched green bonds this month with 8,10, and 12 maturity years to fuel its projects aimed to overtake Tesla.